-Note that net position decreased during the year, indicating deterioration in the financial condition of the Board.
-The decrease in net position (20%) was due largely due to the implementation of GASB 68.
+Note that net position increased during the year, indicating an improvement in the financial condition of the Board.
+The increase was due to operations of the Board.
 Also note that the Board carries capital assets for which Haywood County carries the offsetting debt.